aphalo/ggpmisc/README.md

 how they work).

-Please, see the web site [r4photobiology](http://www.r4photobiology.info) for details and update notices.
+Please, see the web site [r4photobiology](http://www.r4photobiology.info) for details and update notices, and
+[the docs site](http://docs.r4photobiology.info/ggpmisc).
 Other packages, aimed at easing photobiology-related calculations including the quantification of biologically effective radiation in meteorology are available as part of a suite described at the same website.